 Mansa Musa captured the attention of the Arab world when he left his home in the West African kingdom of Mali to make a pilgrimage to Mecca in 1324.
 Unlike his grandfather Sundiata, Mansa Musa was a devout Muslim.
 A Muslim is a person who practices Islam.
 Islamic law requires that all faithful Muslims make a hajj, or holy visit, to the city on the Arabian Peninsula where Islam developed.

 The kingdom of Mali eventually weakened, and the neighboring kingdom of Songhai developed into the last black empire of pre-colonial West Africa.
 Songhai was destroyed after a bloody war with Morocco.
 Morocco’s sultan wanted West African gold, so in 1590, he sent an army of 3000 men south across the Sahara Desert.
 The spears and lances of the Songhai warriors were no match for the cannons and muskets of the Moroccan army, but the fighting continued long after the Songhai government had been destroyed.
 After ten years, the Sultan lost interest and abandoned his army in Songhai.
-The Moroccan soldiers were either killed or absorbed into the local population.
+The Moroccans were either killed or absorbed into the local population.
 The Moroccan invasion destroyed Songhai and the trade routes that had brought prosperity to the region for hundreds of years.

 Musa I (c.
 1280 – c.
 1337) was Mansa (king) of the ancient West African kingdom of Mali.